 Trying to pass wine exams is stressful.
 However, by following these 4 Things You Need To Prepare Before Your Wine Class will help soothe your nerves.

 I’m sure your instructor or school will provide a way for you to purchase wine glasses before you get to class.
 However, they may not tell you that you will likely break at least one of them (if not more) throughout your time as a wine student.
 Furthermore, wine schools will always purchase the cheapest (albeit most durable) glassware with the thick rims.

 That’s why I recommend you buy 12 premium crystal glassware which fit the ISO standards for your class.
 These will last you until the end of your studies.
 Thin rimmed glasses will cater to the soon-to-be-wine-snob we’ll make out of you yet!

 Furthermore, tips 3 + 4 is honestly some great advice.

 Talk to as many people as possible to find a digital solution for saving your wine tasting notes.
 You may not need this for your Level 1 wine course.
 But if you plan on continuing with wine studies, it’s best to nail down one ultimate digital place for all of your wine tasting notes.
 You’re future self will thank you.
 (Perhaps you can even turn it into a book?!)

 Finally, nothing will give you the confidence to walk into your wine exam more than tip number 4.
 Start a wine tasting group on day 1 of your class.
 Then, practice blind wine tasting with your friends every week.
-Having that extra preparation to review the most difficult part of your wine knowledge in small group format is second to none.
+Having that extra preparation to review wine theory through the glass in small group format is second to none.